Weihrauch: Evolution of the high-power break-barrel sporter range

 The HW 35 was Weihrauch's first mass-market, high-powered, spring-powered sporter air rifle.
 However, with time, the HW 35 became technically obsolete as newer, more advanced air rifles entered the market.

 The HW 80, HW 85 and HW 95 were all designed as evolutionary replacements for the HW 35, and all occupy the same approximate market segment.
-However, Weihrauch did not follow the conventional and expected practice of retiring its older sporter rifles to make way for newer models.
-Instead, the HW 80, HW 85 and HW 95 were simply added to the product lineup as they were introduced.
-This sometimes results in confusion among buyers, many of whom are not familiar with the history of Weihrauch products.
+The HW 80, HW 85 and HW 95 were added to the product lineup as they were introduced.

 Air rifle model designation suffixes

 The meanings of the suffixes used by Weihrauch for air rifles are as follows: